What Is My Elevation

 New Zealand has a unique topography with a mix of volcanic, geothermal, and glacial features that set it apart from other countries with similar elevations.
 Countries like Switzerland, Nepal, and Bhutan have similar elevations and rugged terrain but lack the unique geological features of New Zealand.

-See here a list of 10 cities in New Zealand and their elevation above sea level.
+Below is a list of major cities in New Zealand with their corresponding elevation above sea level.